kwinter745321/CarBaseBoard/README.md

 * MicroPython 1.20

 ## Scope.
 Jump start your robot car project with the <B>Car Base Board</B>.
 The board provides a patch-wire friendly (flexible) base for the low-cost WeAct Studios' BlackPill v3.1 USB Stick board.
-The BlackPill, the devices, wiring and battry are not included, However the low-cost BlackPill and these popular devices are available from popular retailers.
+The BlackPill, the devices, wiring and battery are not included, However the low-cost BlackPill and these popular devices are available from popular retailers.

 The board includes power components, a User Button, and LEDs.
 It includes wiring for these external devices: